issacdowling/Single-GPU-Passthrough-VM/README.md

 ```
 Copy This into the text editor, and we'll edit to fit your PC.

-If you're using GDM (you're on GNOME), replace *systemctl stop display-manager.service* with
+If you're using GDM (you're on GNOME), add this below *systemctl stop display-manager.service*:
 ```
 killall gdm-x-session
 ```